-Should I create an air space between a cinderblock foundation wall and a vapor barrier?
+Should I vent the space between a block wall and vapor barrier?

 I bought my house about a year ago and I recently took out 4 of the exisiting basement walls.
 3 of which where exterior and 1 was just dividing the finished area and utilites.
 I found mold behind the wood paneling, sheetrock, 2x4 wood studs, and fiberglass insulation.
 The old walls were just about touching the block walls and had no barrior between them.
 I now am going to put 4 new walls up (same as before 3 exterior, 1 dividing).
 I use Drylok so far on all the exterior walls follwoing the instructions.